Are you visiting Northern Italy and starting to plan your day trips from Milan?

 Our list of best day trips from Milan wouldn’t be complete without Verona – a UNESCO site filled with architectural and historical wonders.

-One day in Verona is more than enough to explore its most important points of interest and you can easily walk from one spot to another, enjoying lovely surroundings on the way.
+One day is more than enough to explore most of the things to do in Verona and you can easily walk from one spot to another, enjoying lovely surroundings on the way.

 Start your tour around the city from Piazza Brà – probably one of the most famous squares in Italy.